jswlak/personal-finance-tracker/README.md

 - View current exchange rates
 - Update exchange rates from API

-## Database
+## Data Storage

-The application uses SQLite database with the following tables:
+The application uses JSON files for data storage in the `data/` directory:
-- `income`: Income transactions
+- `income.json`: Income transactions
-- `expenses`: Expense transactions
+- `expenses.json`: Expense transactions
-- `exchange_rates`: Cached exchange rates
+- `exchange_rates.json`: Cached exchange rates

+All data is stored in human-readable JSON format, making it easy to backup, transfer, or manually edit if needed.

 ## Currency Support